-6.3.46.3.6 The Black Creek Greenway identified on Schedule D, together with a reconstructed and renewed Black Creek and adjacent environmental open space, will form an important open space spinecorridor in the VMCτ providing park amenities, continuous pedestrian and cycling linkages and a unique frontage opportunity for development.
-The City shall prepare a detailed design for the Black Creek corridor, which includes the Black Creek Greenway and the adjacent Eenvironmental Oppen Sspace, following completion of the VMC Black Creek Renewal EA (Phases 3 and 4) and the VMC Servicing and Stormwater Management Master Plan.
-The Greenway shall have the following characteristics and features:

-- a width that varies between 10 and 35 metres, including the width of the TRCA buffer along the creek; - a width potentially greater than 35 metres in strategic locations to accommodate open space amenities and landscaping, to be determined during detailed design; - an inviting and continuous pedestrian and cycling system connected to the VMC's and the City's larger pedestrian and bicycle networks; - extensive tree planting and other vegetation that complements and reinforces the - ecological features and functions of the creek and maximizes biodiversity; - features that celebrate water and provide innovative approaches to stormwater management; - benches and other public amenities; - public art. - 6.3.5 Land for the Black Creek Greenway beyond the TRCA's required buffer shall be acquired through parkland dedication, direct purchase or a combination of these. - 6.3.66.3.8 Development may proceed on lands adjacent to the Black Creek Greenway and the eastern edge of the Black Creek corridor between Highway 7 and Interchange Way, prior to completion of the master plandetailed design for the gGreenway/corridor, provided the City is satisfied that adequate land on the subject property has been reserved for the gGreenway/corridor. - 6.3.76.3.9 Development abutting the eastern edge of the Black Creek Greenway corridor

-(Greenway and/or Black Creek environmental open space) between Highway 7 and Interchange Way shall face, and provide pedestrian access to, the environmental open space-corridor.
-Buildings shall be set back a minimum of 2-5 metres from the

-Greenwayedge of the corridor.
-Landscaping within the setback zone shall complement the Greenway-corridor and provide a buffer between the public and private realms.
-Private streets separating the Greenway-corridor from development may be considered.

-6.3.86.3.10 Lands required for stormwater management facilities shall not be considered as parkland for the purposes of calculating the parkland dedication requirement.
+- 6.3.6 The Black Creek Corridor will form an important feature in the VMC providing an innovative approach to stormwater management, recreation amenities, and a unique frontage opportunity for development.
+The City shall prepare a detailed design for the Black Creek corridor south of Highway 7 based on the VMC Servicing and Stormwater Management Master Plan and following completion of the VMC Black Creek Renewal EA (Phases 3 and 4). - 6.3.7 The Black Creek Corridor is located immediately east of Jane Street, south of Highway 7 and north of Peelar Road.
+The Corridor includes the environmental open space flanking the realigned Black Creek channel, a 10 metre TRCA buffer along the eastern edge of the environmental open space, the Black Creek Greenway, and the Neighbourhood Park north of Peelar Road.
+The final location, size and proportion of each component of the Corridor will be determined through the detailed design of the Black Creek Corridor based on the VMC Servicing and Stormwater Management Master Plan and following completion of the VMC Black Creek Renewal EA. - 6.3.8 The Black Creek Corridor shall be designed as an inviting and continuous pedestrian and cycling system connected to the VMC's and the City's larger pedestrian and bicycle networks.
+It will accommodate open space amenities and landscape features, including extensive tree planting and other vegetation that complements and reinforces the ecological features and functions of the creek and maximizes biodiversity. - 6.3.9 The Black Creek Greenway will contribute to the 20 hectares of parkland in the VMC that this Plan seeks to establish.
+Land for the Black Creek Greenway shall be acquired through parkland dedication, direct purchase or a combination of these. - 6.3.10 Development may proceed on lands adjacent to the Black Creek Corridor between Highway 7 and Interchange Way, prior to completion of the detailed design for the Corridor, provided the City is satisfied that adequate land on the subject property has been reserved for the Corridor. - 6.3.11 Development abutting the eastern edge of the Black Creek Corridor (i.e., the Black Creek Greenway and/or 10 metre TRCA buffer) between Highway 7 and Interchange Way shall face and provide pedestrian access to the Corridor.
+Buildings shall be set back a minimum of 2-5 metres from the edge of the Corridor.
+Landscape areas within the setback zone shall complement the corridor and provide a buffer between the public and private realms.
+Private streets separating the corridor from development may be considered. - 6.3.12 Lands required for stormwater management facilities shall not be considered as parkland for the purposes of calculating the parkland dedication requirement.